Meet Our Therapists

 Sam also enjoys working with the LGBTQ+ population, young adults, children with behavioral issues, children and teens that may be struggling socially in their peer relationships, improving self-esteem, managing stress, and helping those with developmental disabilities.
 Sam has worked on many interdisciplinary teams and is committed to connecting with the important persons in your life in order to provide the most rounded therapeutic support.

 Meryl Stevenson is a licensed clinical social worker.
 Meryl earned her undergraduate degree in Sociology from Loyola University Maryland and then went on to earn her Masters of Social Work from New York University.

 When Meryl began working with children during her Master’s internship she knew she had found her passion and never looked back.
 Since then, Meryl has worked as a school social worker providing individual and group therapy to children with a variety of developmental, psychiatric, and learning needs.
 She created and implemented a social skills development course for lower, middle and high school students.
 In addition to her work with students, Meryl coaches teaching staff on how to implement appropriate behavioral interventions for students who are struggling.
 If you have a child or teen that is struggling in the school system, Meryl’s knowledge and expertise will be of great value.

-Though Meryl loves working with kids of all ages, she particularly enjoys working with elementary school children.
+Though Meryl loves working with kids of all ages, she particularly enjoys working with elementary and middle school children.
 She has a passion for helping kids with Autism Spectrum Disorder and when asked about how she sees her role as a therapist, says, “My goal is to help your child better understand social expectations, explore their own thoughts and feelings, and learn how to form deeper more meaningful connections with their peers.”